Programmable Media

 • CDN caches may need to be warmed with the new derived assets

-• If strict transformations are enabled for your your product environment (in the Security page of your Console Settings), you need to allow the new transformations
+• If strict transformations are enabled for your product environment (in the Security page of your Console Settings), you need to allow the new transformations

 • If you require transformations to be generated eagerly, for example long videos, you need to regenerate these via the latest SDK, using the eager parameter of the explicit method.